 Part of the modules: eFinance: Information Engineering and Management in Finance (p.
-44)[IW3WWEBM2], eBusiness
+41)[IW3WWEBM2], Supply

-Management (p.
-40)[IW3WWEBM0], Supply Chain Management (p.
-42)[IW3WWEBM1]
+Chain Management (p.
+39)[IW3WWEBM1], eBusiness Management (p.
+37)[IW3WWEBM0]

 ECTS Credits

 4 Hours per week

 Winter / Summer Term de Instruction language

 The assessment consists of a seminar paper, a presentation of the results and the contribution to the discussion (according to §4(2), 3 of the examination regulation).
 The final grade is based on the evaluation of each component (seminar paper, oral presentation, and active participation).